MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-relationships/retrieve-an-attributes-relationships-within-a-changeset.md

 1. [Get an attribute's relationships within a changeset.](#get-an-attributes-relationships-within-a-changeset)
 1. Delete the changeset.

 You want to get the relationships of the `"Month"` attribute object.
-The object ID of the attribute is `8D679D4411D3E4981000E787EC6DE8A4` in the Strategy Tutorial project.
+The object ID of the attribute is `8D679D4411D3E4981000E787EC6DE8A4` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info